android/ndk-samples/bitmap-plasma/README.md

 =============
 Bitmap Plasma is an Android sample that uses JNI to render a plasma effect in an Android [Bitmap](http://developer.android.com/reference/android/graphics/Bitmap.html) from C code.

-This sample uses the new [Gradle Experimental Android plugin](http://tools.android.com/tech-docs/new-build-system/gradle-experimental) with C++ support.
+This sample uses the new [Android Studio CMake plugin](http://tools.android.com/tech-docs/external-c-builds) with C++ support.

 Pre-requisites
 --------------